grafana/k6-docs/src/data/markdown/translated-guides/en/03 Results output/200 Real-time/00 Prometheus.md

 ### Trend

-The obvious conversion with a classic Prometheus Histogram is not convenient because k6 can't determine the fixed buckets in advance, so the Output maps a Trend metric by default into primitive Counter and Gauges where each value represents a math function (count, sum, min, max, avg, med, p(x)).
+The obvious conversion with a classic Prometheus Histogram is not convenient because k6 can't determine the fixed buckets in advance.
+So, by default, the output maps a Trend metric into primitive Counter and Gauges where each value represents a math function (count, sum, min, max, avg, med, p(x)).
 Mapping Trend by Stats has the following cons:
 * It is impossible to aggregate some Gauge's value (especially the percentiles).
-* It uses a memory-expensive k6's data structure.
+* It uses a memory-expensive k6 data structure.

-The previous points can be resolved by mapping Trend as [Prometheus Native Histogram](https://prometheus.io/docs/concepts/metric_types/#histogram).
-Enabling the conversion by the `K6_PROMETHEUS_RW_TREND_AS_NATIVE_HISTOGRAM=true` environment variable (or one of the other ways), then the Output converts all the Trend types into a dedicated Native Histogram.
+To resolve these limitations, you can map a Trend as a [Prometheus Native Histogram](https://prometheus.io/docs/concepts/metric_types/#histogram).
+You can enable conversion with the `K6_PROMETHEUS_RW_TREND_AS_NATIVE_HISTOGRAM=true` environment variable (or one of the other ways).
+The output then converts all the trend types into a dedicated Native Histogram.

-Native Histogram is a Prometheus' experimental feature, so it has to be enabled (`--enable-feature=native-histograms`).
+Native Histogram is an experimental feature, so it has to be enabled (`--enable-feature=native-histograms`).
 Note that other Remote Write implementations don't support it yet.

 ### Naming convention

-The Output maps the metrics into time series with Name labels respecting as much as possible the naming [best practices](https://prometheus.io/docs/practices/naming) defined by the Prometheus' project:
+The output maps the metrics into time series with Name labels.
+As much as possible, it respects the [naming best practices](https://prometheus.io/docs/practices/naming) that the Prometheus project defines:

 * All the time series are prefixed with the `k6_` namespace.
 * All the time series contains when known a suffix with the Base unit used for Sample's values.
-* Trend's stats and Rate contains the relative suffix for making them better discoverable.
+* Trends and Rates have the relative suffixes, to make them more discoverable.

-## Prometheus as Remote Write agent
+## Prometheus as a remote write agent

 To enable remote write in Prometheus 2.x use `--web.enable-remote-write-receiver ` option.
 See docker-compose samples in [example/]() folder of the k6 repository.
 Options for remote write storage can be found [here](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#remote_write).